alan-turing-institute/DH-RSE-Summer-School/Day1/README.md

 # Collaboration

 The first day of the Summer School will focus on how to work collaboratively.
-We are going to focus on best practices and pathways to contribute to open-source projects, to review code and give each-other feedbacks.
+We are going to cover best practices and pathways to contribute to open-source projects, to review code and give each-other feedbacks.

 After a general introduction to the Summer School, the day will be kick off with a talk from **Barbara McGillivray** on her experience as the first researchers with a Humanities background working at The Alan Turing Institute, the UK national institute for data science and artificial intelligence.